cwricklee/stock-portfolio-tracker/README.md

 or other harmful components of this software.
 I will not be liable for any damages you may suffer in connection with using, modifying, or distributing this software.

 ## Special Notes
+1. This project uses Google Apps Script which is part of Google OAuth web clients.
+All Google OAuth web clients require verification by Google and seems a bit complicated in my situation.
+I therefore didn't go through the whole process.
+For this reason, users might see an *unverified app* screen whey they try to authorized my script.
-In the Stock Transaction sheet, row 15-20 are hidden with some sample transactions.
+2. In the Stock Transaction sheet, row 15-20 are hidden with some sample transactions.
 These transactions are for reference only and they are not included in the calculations.